 ACTED’s response to the crisis is two-fold: ACTED provides life-saving support to vulnerable displaced persons and host communities across Syria, through multi-sectorial rapid emergency services (water, sanitation and hygiene, food security, shelters and basic items, nutrition, etc.).
 ACTED also implements a wide range of resilience building interventions across Syria including WASH, agricultural and non-agricultural livelihood and shelter assistance as well as longer-term rehabilitation of public infrastructure coupled with governance support amongst Syrian communities.

-Strengthening the agricultural value chain to re-generate sustainable livelihoods
+Strengthening the agricultural value chain through local government structures to regenerate sustainable livelihood opportunities

 Building community resilience through sustainable water, sanitation and hygiene interventions in Southern Syria

 Supporting the winter needs of displaced people staying in camps of Northern Syria

 Rehabilitation of household shelters for vulnerable families of Northern Syria

 Emergency response to the drinking water needs of IDPs and host communities affected by the conflict in Northern Syria